Data Centers in Incheon

 Natural Disaster Risk

-- Earthquake: A notable but moderate risk in the region.
+- Earthquake: A notable but lower-probability risk compared to other nations in the region.